Unit 5 - Practice Quiz

 B. To ensure they have high autocorrelation.

-C. To ensure they resemble random white noise.
+C. To ensure they are all positive.

-D. To ensure they are all positive.
+D. To ensure they follow a clear trend.

 46 What implies that a Time Series is Deterministic?

-A. It can be perfectly predicted by a mathematical function of time (e.g., ).
+B. It can be perfectly predicted by a mathematical function of time (e.g., ).

 C. It is a random walk.